Iran will keep IAEA cameras turned off until nuclear deal is restored

-DUBAI: Iran will keep the U.N. nuclear watchdog’s cameras turned off until a 2015 nuclear deal is restored, the head of the country’s Atomic Energy Organization said on Monday, state media reported.
+DUBAI: Iran will keep the UN nuclear watchdog’s cameras turned off until a 2015 nuclear deal is restored, the head of the country’s Atomic Energy Organisation said on Monday, the semi-official Tasnim news agency reported.

-Nuclear chief Mohammad Eslami also said Iran would not agree to address alleged unexplained uranium traces as demanded by the IAEA, adding that the 2015 nuclear deal had cleared Iran of so-called PMD (possible military dimensions) allegations.

-In June, the 35-nation Board of Governors of the International Atomic Energy Agency (IAEA) overwhelmingly passed a resolution criticising Iran for failing to explain uranium traces found at three undeclared sites.

-“We will not turn on the IAEA cameras until the other side returns to the nuclear deal,” Eslami said.
+“We will not turn on the IAEA cameras until the other side returns to the nuclear deal,” Iranian nuclear chief Mohammad Eslami said.

-“We will decide about the …cameras added under the nuclear deal after the Westerners return to the accord and we are sure they won’t do anything mischievous,” Eslami added.

 The 2015 nuclear pact imposed curbs on Iran’s nuclear activities in return for the lifting of international sanctions.
 Then-president Donald Trump pulled the United States out of the deal in 2018, reimposing tough economic sanctions on Tehran.